Introduction:

 The aspirin dose we will be recommending is small enough that problems such as GI inflammation is not likely.

-H. Beta Blockers decrease outflow obstruction common in heart disease and are often recommended by cardiac specialists, especially in cardiomyopathy.
+I. Beta Blockers decrease outflow obstruction common in heart disease and are often recommended by cardiac specialists, especially for cardiomyopathy.

 It's hard to get approval in the medical industry for neuticeuticals and despite lots of testimonials for these medications it's very hard to get honest information about them.
 I'm presently a believer in the usefulness of CoEnzyme Q10 but based on pretty flimsy medical evidence.
 (See my comments on the neutriceutial business in the medication section of this site.)